kibiddd/CAT-honesty/README.md

 ## Evaluate Honesty with MASK

-The data is in the data folder is from the [MASK benchmark](https://github.com/centerforaisafety/mask/tree/main/mask), with `provided_fact` set modified to exclude data sampled for adversarial training.
+The MASK folder is from the [MASK benchmark repo](https://github.com/centerforaisafety/mask/tree/main/mask), with `provided_fact` set modified to exclude data sampled for adversarial training.

 ## Logs
-Model parameters and training results can be found in [`logs`](https://github.com/kibiddd/CAT-honesty/tree/main/logs).
+Training setup and training results can be found in [`logs`](https://github.com/kibiddd/CAT-honesty/tree/main/logs).

 ## Honesty results
 Honesty results can be found in [`MASK/csv_data/metrics/all_results.json`](https://github.com/kibiddd/CAT-honesty/blob/main/MASK/csv_data/metrics/all_results.json).